 Today, we have to take the next step.
 In omnichannel strategy, all of these different communication channels must blend into a single cohesive customer experience.
 If a customer has a chat conversation and later calls into the contact center, the company must be able to recognize past interactions with customers and use that history to inform their conversation regardless of channel.

 The Customer Is Still King

 The old adage will never go out of style.
-In 2018, the customer will still be king, and it’s our job as contact center and customer service professionals to accommodate to the needs of the consumer.
+In 2018, the customer is still be king, and it’s our job as contact center and customer service professionals to accommodate to the needs of the consumer.
 If your company can address these trends in the coming year, they are sure to see improvements in client retention rates, and that will lead to increased revenue, and a stronger reputation in the market.